hardcamls/zprize/msm-test.md

 ```

 ### Notes
- 1. Because our solution offloads a non-trival amount of work to the host
+ 1. Because our solution offloads a non-trivial amount of work to the host
  to perform in parallel, you will see the best performance after a fresh reboot,
 and without other CPU-intensive tasks running at the same time.
  2. When running the tests, if you terminate the binary early by `ctrl-c`, it
 will leave the FPGA in a bad state which requires clearing and re-programming
 with these commands:

-## Debuging
+## Debugging

 ### Running `host_buckets.exe` debug test

 `host_buckets.exe` is a debug application that pumps test vectors into the FPGA
 from a file, and compares against a reference file.
 Note this is NOT the
-benchmarking program and has not been optimized in anyway.
+benchmarking program and has not been optimized at all.

 Firstly, compile the host binaries: